 Big box of games – When it’s raining or if the weather is just not cooperating, we like to come prepared with options for inside the tent.
 These board games are age appropriate for older toddlers.

-Corn hole – is it ever too young to get the kids hooked on this classic, yet mindless game?
-It’s funny how a game that is so perfect for drunken tailgate parties before football games also captures the attention of toddlers.
-I dunno.
-I also wonder why my husband thinks fart jokes are as funny as our 6 year old.
+Corn hole – is it ever too young to get the kids hooked on this classic game?
+It’s funny how a game favorite for drunken tailgate parties before football games also captures the attention of toddlers.
+Google “toddlers are little drunk people”.
+Enjoy.
+Okay maybe I am being a child but I also wonder why my husband thinks fart jokes are as funny as our 6-year-old.
+We aren’t a high-brow family here.

 Bubbles – A little extra soap being splashed onto dirt-covered hands is a welcome event for this mamma.
-We are on the crusade against single use plastic, but we make a few exceptions.
+We are on the crusade against plastic and especially single use plastic, but we make a few exceptions.
 We like these wands because inevitably the kids dump the bubble soap within 3 minutes of touching the bottle.
-With the wands they get a second chance, and third chance, and forth chance, etc.
+With the wands they get a second chance, and third chance, and forth chance, etc. And on a lucky day these wands survive for a follow-up trip and can be refilled with a quick homemade bubble mix.

 Small jar to catch and release fireflies – If your toddler hasn’t tuckered out before dark we love to chase and catch fireflies (fun bit: we have an ongoing debate on what these magic bugs are called… fireflies or lightning bugs, leave a comment to keep the debate alive!)
 You can support the FivePax cause and buy one of these handy craft jars from Amazon, but cleaning out a used jar from jelly works just as great.